Updated June 14, 2023

 Overview of Data Analysis Techniques

 The world of data is continuously evolving and changing.
-This, in turn, is changing the manner in which companies are conducting their affairs.
-In other words, through the use of data analysis techniques, companies are gaining new and important insights not just about their company goals but customer expectations as well.
+This, in turn, is changing how companies conduct their affairs.
+In other words, through data analysis techniques, companies are gaining new and vital insights not just about their company goals but customer expectations as well.

 According to analyst Svetlana Sicular from Gartner, big data provides context to companies and helps to bridge the distance between undefined and defined data.
 This, in turn, creates new expectations because consistent quality has to be maintained at every stage.
-Convergence of social, mobile, cloud and big data information as well as gaining important insights that can help reach consumer goals are also important factors in the field of data analysis skills.
+Convergence of social, mobile, cloud, and considerable data information and gaining essential insights that can help reach consumer goals are also important factors in data analysis skills.

 An in-depth look at qualitative data analysis techniques

 Defined as making sense of large amounts of data, qualitative data analysis techniques are generally based on different sources.
 Qualitative data analysis techniques use multiple sources; it allows data to base their findings on many comprehensive insights.
 This means that qualitative data takes the descriptive information provided by companies and offers a valid interpretation.

 The insights can be gained from multiple sources like interviews, documents, blogs, pictures, and videos.
 Data analysis techniques can be done in two ways.